wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

+The scatter plot points should be read as addition problems - the point near x = 0, y = 39, for example, should be read as `0 + 39`.
+The feedback (correct / incorrect) is given by the point's color.

-The results lined up well with intuition.
-The biggest cluster of incorrect questions occured where there are two large operands.
-Answers at the low end of either axis are likely to be correct (e.g. `0 + 99` is easy).
+The results lined up well with my intuition.
+The biggest cluster of low success rates occured where there are two large operands.
+Answers at the low end of either axis have high success rates (e.g. `0 + 99` is easy).
+However, there are also plenty of the expected exceptions to these patterns.
 What kind of inferences could I make from this data?

 ### Developing a Modeling Strategy

 First, I had to address the question of how exactly to generate questions that the user would get correct 85% of the time (actually, I misremembered the exact value and used an 80% threshold for the following experiment instead - but close enough).
-How could this be broken down into a data problem?
+How could I break this down into a solution?

-My (naive) initial thought was to give the "correct" / "incorrect" (`1` or `0`) as my input (`X`) value, and have it produces two `Y` values: `operand_1` and `operand_2`.
-I could then give a fractional input value of `.8` as an input to represent an 80% chance of the question being correct, and get two operands that fit to this number as an output.
+My (naive) initial thought was to give the "correct" / "incorrect" value (`1` or `0`) as my input (`X`) value, and have it produce two `Y` values: `operand_1` and `operand_2`.
+I could then give a fractional input value of `.8` to represent an 80% success rate, and get two operands that fit to this number as an output.

-While this lined up with the verbal expression of the problem, just a little though showed me this approach is quite backwards - all of the predictive information is on the side of the operands - what pattern could possibly be inferred from "correct" / "incorrect" alone that could expand out to two operands?
-Also, there's no room for variation here - how would I generate a *unique* sequence of operands that all have that same 80% chance of the user getting correct?
+While this lined up with the verbal expression of the problem, just a little thought showed me this approach is quite backwards - all of the predictive information is on the side of the operands - what pattern could possibly be inferred from "correct" / "incorrect" alone that could expand out to two operands?
+Also, there's no room for variation here - how would I generate a *unique* sequence of operands that all have that same 80% success rate?

 My next idea was a little different: keep riffing on the random operand generation.
-Instead of creating operands that attempt to hit some target value, I can randomly generate operands, *then* score those.
+Instead of creating operands that attempt to hit some target value, I can randomly generate operands, *then* classify those parameters.
 My output would be some value between 0 and 1: the modeled chance a user would get a question with those two operands correct.

 For example: `operand_1` is randomly assigned `14`, and `operand_2` is `37`.
-Those two operands go into a model, and out comes, say, `.67`.
+Those two operands go into a classification model, and out comes, say, `.67`.
 This predicts a 67% chance the user gets the question `14 + 37 = ?` correct within 5 seconds: too difficult!
-What I could then do is just keep generating parameters and scoring them until I get a result of `.8`.
+What I could then do is keep generating parameters and scoring them until I get a result of `.8` (80% success rate).
 Well, not exactly - that wasn't very precise in itself!
-Instead, a range - such as `.75` to `.85` made a good approximation for my purposes.
+Instead, a range - such as `.75` to `.85` made a good approximation [^1].

 ### Time to Model!

 Now that I had a plan, it was time to try it out with a model.
 Something I learned from years of working with data scientists is to always start with a linear model, then try and beat that.

-Because I intended to eventually try to apply a deep learning model to this problem, I implemented the linear model with Keras.
+A goal of mine during this project was to get some practice with building deep learning models, so I implemented the linear model with Keras.
+I leaned heavily on Francois Chollet's *Deep Learning with Python* for the following modeling work, a book I deeply recommend!
 For those interested, here's the setup I used to achieve a linear model, using the `mean_squared_error` loss function:

 <div style="margin-top: 4rem;"></div>